astroboy0007/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 3. **π Estimation:**
    - Apply the formula \( \pi \approx 4 \times \frac{\text{Points inside the circle}}{\text{Total points}} \).

-### **Visualization**
-1. Plot the square and unit circle for reference.
-2. Mark points inside the circle with one color (e.g., green) and points outside with another (e.g., red).
-3. Tools like `matplotlib` in Python work great for this purpose.

 Example Python snippet:
 ```python
 import matplotlib.pyplot as plt